Luis Manzano: Entertainment career

-Outside of Acting and Hosting
+Political career

-Manzano is a member of Tau Gamma Phi, a fraternity established in the Philippines.
-He also is a member of DLS-CSB Romancon Dance Company.
 Manzano ran for vice governor of Batangas in the 2025 local elections, but lost to outgoing governor Hermilando Mandanas.
+In December 2025, Manzano expressed he is no longer interested in pursuing a government position.

 Personal life

-Manzano owns a taxi company, LBR Transport Inc.
+Manzano owns a taxi company, LBR Transport Inc. Manzano is also a member of Tau Gamma Phi, a fraternity established in the Philippines.

 Before dating actress Jessy Mendiola in June 2016, he dated several other actresses including Nancy Castiglione, Anne Curtis, Jennylyn Mercado, and Angel Locsin.
 Manzano became engaged to Mendiola on December 12, 2020, and were married on February 21, 2021, in a civil wedding officiated by Lipa City Mayor Eric Africa at The Farm in San Benito (Barangay Tipakan Lipa, Batangas).

 On August 11, 2022, the couple announced that they were expecting their first child.
 Their daughter, Isabella Rose Tawile "Peanut" Manzano was born on December 29, 2022.

 Manzano and Mendiola's church wedding was officiated by Jesuit priest Carmelo Caluag II in a Coron, Palawan church and beach on February 15, 2024.
 Present were Edu Manzano, Vilma Santos, and the bride's parents Roger Tawile and Judith Mendiola, with their daughter Rosie as the "little bride."

 In May 2024, Manzano was cleared of cancer after medical tests including biopsy of his head lump.